cesbo/bitwrap/README.md

 ## Nested objects

-Nested field is an object with BitWrap interface.
+Nested field is an object with implemented BitWrap trait.

 For example part of IPv4 packet: